 - One of the parties did not give their real consent to the marriage.
 This could be because their consent was obtained by duress or fraud, or because one party was mistaken as to the identity of the person that they were marrying or did not realise that they were being married or where one party was mentally incapable of understanding the nature and the effect of the marriage ceremony.

 An application for a decree of nullity must be filed using an Initiating Application form.
 Three copies of the completed Initiating Application form must be filed, with a copy of the marriage certificate and an affidavit stating the facts relied on for the annulment of the marriage, and details of the kind of marriage ceremony that was performed.

-There is a filing fee for an application for a decree of nullity which is currently $1,195.00.
+There is a filing fee for an application for a decree of nullity.
 In some cases a reduced fee may be sought if the party filing the application holds certain government concession cards or can demonstrate financial hardship.

 To commence the application for the annulment of marriage, the applicant has to serve the papers on the respondent to the application.
 The documents must be given personally to the other person by someone other than the applicant (or placed on the ground after telling them what it is if they refuse to take it), on their lawyer, or by post or electronic transmission (the receiver will need to sign an acknowledgment of service in this case).
 With the application, a copy of the court pamphlet on Marriage, Families and Separation, an Affidavit of Service form and an Acknowledgment of Service form must also be served.

 If the other party wishes to contest the application, a Response to Initiating Application form must be filed.
 This must be supported by an affidavit setting out any facts they rely upon in opposing the application or if they say that the Federal Circuit and Family Court does not have the jurisdiction to hear the application.